hemanthkumargr/docs/thirdPartyModules/PayPal-Module.md

 </bean>
 ```

+* `serverUrl` - the PayPal API URL.
+This is pre-configured per environment in Broadleaf.
+See [[PayPal Environment Setup]]
+* `failureReportingThreshold` - used by [[QoS | QoS Configuration]] to determine how many times the service should fail before it is considered to be "down".
+* `libVersion` - the PayPal API lib version.
+This is pre-configured per environment in Broadleaf.
+See [[PayPal Environment Setup]]
+* `password` - the PayPal API password.
+See [[PayPal Environment Setup]]
+* `user` - the PayPal API username.
+See [[PayPal Environment Setup]]
+* `signature` - the PayPal API signature.
+See [[PayPal Environment Setup]]
-Pay attention to the returnUrl value and cancelUrl value in the `blPayPalVendorOrientedPaymentService` bean declaration.
-The `returnUrl` is the destination in your app you want the user to come to after he/she has completed their experience on the PayPal side.
-The `cancelUrl` is where you want the user to go if he/she cancels the payment on the PayPal side.
-Also review the `additionalConfig` property here.
-You have an opportunity to configure a logo image and some CSS values that affect the visual experience for the user on the PayPal side.
+* `returnUrl` - the destination in your app you want the user to come to after he/she has completed their experience on PayPal's site.
+* `cancelUrl` - the destination in your app if he/she cancels the payment on PayPal's site.
+* `additionalConfig` - You have an opportunity to configure a logo image and some CSS values that affect the visual experience for the user on PayPal's site.
+* `userRedirectUrl` - the PayPal API user redirect URL.
+This is pre-configured per environment in Broadleaf.
+See [[PayPal Environment Setup]]